Hackle: Canadian Army

 Canadian infantry regiments are organized, titled and uniformed in full dress as foot guards, line and light infantry, fusiliers, rifles, and Scottish and kilted Irish infantry.
 All regiments, except for line and light infantry regiments, wear hackle or plume on their ceremonial uniform headdresses.
 Further, there are also line infantry regiments that dress as other type, thus wear hackle on their headdresses.
-These are Canadian Army infantry regiments and the color of their hackle or plume.
+These are Canadian Army infantry regiments and the colors of their hackle or plume.